Scottsdale Slip and Fall Attorney

 Construction site owners also have a duty to keep their work sites safe and to properly warn passers-by so that people don’t fall into holes or work areas, suffer due to an explosion or toxic chemicals, or suffer any injury due to flying debris.

-Contact a Top Slip and Fall Lawyer in Phoenix Near You
+Contact a Slip and Fall Lawyer Near You

-At the Phoenix injury law office of Amar Esq.
-PLLC, our Scottsdale slip and fall injury lawyer understands how to prepare your case for trial so that wrongdoers can be held liable for changing your life.
+Our Scottsdale slip and fall injury lawyer understands how to prepare your case for trial so that wrongdoers can be held liable for changing your life.
 We investigate the cause of the accident, conduct formal inquiries as to what prior accidents occurred at the property, and work to discover what safety measures were and weren’t taken.
-For strong guidance through the litigation and negotiation process, feel free to contact us at 480.802.8232, or complete our online form to arrange a free consultation.
+Contact 480-802-8232 to schedule a free consultation.

-Set Up a Free Consultation With a Phoenix Slip and Fall Lawyer Near You
+Set Up a Free Consultation With a Scottsdale Slip and Fall Lawyer Today

 We are a slip and fall law firm located in Scottsdale, Arizona.
-At Amar Esq.
-PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your matter is properly handled.
+At our office we focus on providing effective trial lawyer and litigation abilities to ensure your matter is properly handled.
 Whether your case settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve, in addition to obtaining the best results possible.
-Contact us at 480.802.8232 or fill out the form below.